PyMVPA/PyMVPA/doc/source/glossary.rst

     A model that maps an arbitrary feature space into a discrete set of labels.

+  Meta-classifier
+    An internal to PyMVPA term to describe a classifier which is usually a proxy to the main classifier which it wraps to provide additional data preprocessing (e.g. feature selection) before actually training and/or testing of the wrapped classifier.

   Cross-validation
     A technique to assess the :term:`generalization` of the constructed model by the analysis of accuracy of the model predictions on presumably